decred/dcrdocs/docs/getting-started/startup-basics.md

 ---

 This guide applies to command-line application users.
-Paymetheus and Decrediton users can safely ignore the use of config files - Paymetheus and Decrediton both handle basic configuration automatically.
+Decrediton users can safely ignore the use of config files - Decrediton handles basic configuration automatically.
 It is also worth noting that some of our guides show configuration file settings and other guides show startup command flags.

 ---